 Her legs are swollen and covered with varicose veins.
-His eyes are as flat as those of a battered mullet, and his back looks like that of Quasimodo, the well-known hunchback of Notre Dame Cathedral.
+Her eyes are as flat as those of a battered mullet, and her back looks like that of Quasimodo, the well-known hunchback of Notre Dame Cathedral.
 20 years of office work are enough (and some would even say “Blessed is he who has it.
 Middle way?).

 And we will be like her, we are already becoming him.
 Bad to say, but it is so.